ComputationalExplorer/StockClassification/README.md

 The distances used in the algorithms are based on the values of 13 variables :
 * 5 return distribution statistics (mean, standard deviation, Sharpe ratio, skewness and kurtosis),
-* correlations and betas with the 4 econonomic data series These values are all scaled (centered around the mean and divided by one standard deviation) before being used in the clustering algorithms.
+* correlations and betas with the 4 econonomic data series given above.

+These values are all scaled (centered around the mean and divided by one standard deviation) before being used in the clustering algorithms.

 # Results